simply-pouria/Kanna/README.md

 here is a quick guide:

 $teach
-learns a word from you, your first message will be the answer that kanna replies with and your second message will be the one which triggers kanna
+learns a word from you, your first message will be the answer that kanna replies with. your second message will be the one which triggers kanna
 (uppercase/lowercase is important)

 $delete